top of page

 The Science of Humour in Marketing

 Commercial advertisements can be annoying sometimes, everyone loves to watch well-made and funny advertisements.
 According to a survey conducted by the review firm, Clutch, it is observed that over half of the consumers say they are most likely to remember and enjoy an advertisement if it’s funny.
-Humor shows an extremely effective and important effect when it comes to digital marketing, yet it is also something that is complicated to handle.
+Humor in marketing arena shows an extremely effective and important effect, yet it is also something that is complicated to handle.

 1. Advertisement with memes